0xPolygonID/tutorials/mkdocs/docs/getting-started/identity/identifier.md

 11AbuG9EKnWVXK1tooT2NyStQod2EnLhfccSajkwJA
 ```

 Hereafter, this identity is represented as a mapping: `ID => IdS`.
-This gets published, together with all other identities, inside the `identities` mapping, which is part of the `State.sol` [contract](https://github.com/iden3/contracts/blob/master/contracts/State.sol#L54).
+This gets published, together with all other identities, inside the `identities` mapping, which is part of the `State.sol` [contract](../../contracts/overview.md).
 While the ID remains constant, the Identity State will get updated as soon as the identity adds or revokes claims in its trees.

 > No Personal Identifiable Information (PPI) is stored on-chain.
 From the IdS is impossible to retrieve any information (represented as claim) stored inside the Identity Claims Tree

-The Identity State hasn't been published on-chain yet.
-For this you have to go through the Identity State Transition, which is the subject of the next section.
+The Identity State hasn't been published on-chain yet as claims haven't been issued yet.
+This is the subject of the next section.

 > The executable code can be found [here](https://github.com/0xPolygonID/tutorial-examples/blob/main/issuer-protocol/main.go#L121)